mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Proposals

-Proposals are included in an MLSContent by way of a Proposal structure that indicates their type:
+Proposals are included in a FramedContent by way of a Proposal structure that indicates their type:

 ~~~ tls